 When planting new trees, the spacing should be approximately 80 to 100 feet apart.
 Commercial farmers will plant much closer, but they also have the ability to spray the trees to manage pests.
 A wider spacing will allow more sunlight and more air circulation.
 Some growers will plant at a very close spacing to achieve more production per acre at a young age.
 Eventually, the grower will remove trees to the desired spacing and keep the production of the orchard increasing.
 Removing trees from an overcrowded orchard can increase production.
 If a grower is not willing to remove overcrowded trees at a later time, planting on a wider spacing in the beginning may be the best idea.

 A large weed-free/grass-free zone of about a 10 foot radius or more around the trunk is desirable.
 Mulching the trees in that weed-free zone will also help.
-It may be hard for a small grower to irrigate, but irrigation during any dry periods and especially during the months of August and September would be beneficial.
+It may be hard for a small grower to irrigate, but irrigation during any dry periods—and especially during August and September—would be beneficial.